inery-blockchain/inery-testnet-faucet-tasks/padang.12/readme.md

 ```

 Create .env and edit the variable
-PRIVATE_KEY=YOUR PRIVATE KEY
+PRIVATE_KEY=YOUR PRIVATE KEY from your INERY_ACCOUNT
-INERY_ACCOUNT=YOUR INERY ACCOUNT
+INERY_ACCOUNT=Username of YOUR INERY ACCOUNT

-You can find YOUR PRIVATE KEY & YOUR INERY ACCOUNT from your Inery website [https://testnet.inery.io/]
+You can find YOUR PRIVATE KEY & YOUR INERY ACCOUNT from log in go to Inery website [https://testnet.inery.io/]

 ```shell
 nano .env